isomorphic-software/smartclient-docs/classes/SectionItem.md

 ## Attr: SectionItem.itemIds

 ### Description
-[Names](FormItem.md#attr-formitemname) of the items that should be considered a member of this section.
+IDs of the items that should be considered a member of this section.

 **Flags**: IR